-2.6 For the valuation as at 31 December 2018, the discount rate for the Career Average Scheme will therefore be determined such that the probability of the actual investment return on the Career Average Scheme assets being higher than the discount rate over the 30 year period commencing on the valuation date is in the opinion of the Actuary, subject to the agreement of the Committee of Management and the Minister for Treasury and Resources, at least 60%.
-This will be assessed based on the Career Average Scheme's long-term investment strategy as set out in the SIP.
+2.6 For the valuation as at 31 December 2021, the discount rate for the Career Average Scheme will therefore be determined such that the probability of the actual investment return on the Career Average Scheme assets being higher than the discount rate over the 30 year period commencing on the valuation date is in the opinion of the Actuary, subject to the agreement of the Committee of Management and the Minister for Treasury and Resources, at least 60%.
+This will be assessed based on the Career Average Scheme's strategic asset allocation as set out in the SIP.